-1. Kevin Andersen.
-Owns a large lease (800ha) several km from Luganville on South Santo road.
+1. Male farmer, Luganville.
+Owns a large lease (800ha).
 His family has had goats on the property since he was a young.
 He owns 220 goats that are kept in a 100 ha fenced-off area.
 Since the goats were moved to the low coastal country he has experienced few foot rot problems.
-He has purchased bucks from different sources, one being Meauvaison on Efate (Part owner of the abattoir and largest sheep flock - see below on Efate.).
+He has purchased bucks from different sources, one being Meauvaison on Efate (Part owner of the abattoir and largest sheep flock - see below on Efate).
 He doesn't use any controlled mating or separate any animals, but does castrate males.
 He has also recently bought two Dorper sheep from Navota farm.

-Mr Andersen is still improving the fencing on his property.
+This farmer is still improving the fencing on his property.
 He experiences no problems with dogs - he has a gun.
 He drenches the goats with Panamax (and other available brands) approximately 6 monthly when animal condition looks poor.
 He wanted to go organic but found it was too expensive, and the abattoir is not accredited.
 All animals are locally killed.
 He sells cleaned neutered young male carcass for AU\$100, mainly to Chinese and Indian customers.
 However local growers in port Orly (30km north) undercut him and sell for AU\$60.

-2. Local staff at Freshwater Plantation on Aore are keeping approximately 20 goats under young coconuts and building a business producing goat cheese.
+- 2. Local staff at Freshwater Plantation on Aore are keeping approximately 20 goats under young coconuts and building a business producing goat cheese.
 They milk the goats (see figure with constructed milking apparatus) and produce cheese which is sold at the restaurant on the plantation.
 The plantation offers farm tours and a restaurant experience with local produce for tourists.
 Tourists can milk the goats, then eat the cheese as part of the tour.
-They originally acquired 10 goats from Kevin Andersen and several months ago another 12, (4 does and 8 kids) from a goat farmer on Ratoua Island.
-The NZ owner of Freshwater Plantation advised them to rotationally graze the animals and to drench with anthelminthics available locally.

-3. Navota Farm Rural Training Facility,

-South Santo, is a 551 ha property adjacent to the Vasuvi river, owned by the Presbyterian church, and is now 40 years old.
+They originally acquired 10 goats and several months ago another 12, (4 does and 8 kids) from a goat farmer on Ratoua Island.
+The NZ owner of Freshwater Plantation advised them to rotationally graze the animals and to drench with anthelminthics available locally. - 3.
+Navota Farm Rural Training Facility, South Santo, is a 551 ha property adjacent to the Vasuvi river, owned by the Presbyterian church, and is now 40 years old.
 The farm was a partner for an ACIAR project on Sandalwood and Whitewood and has seed orchards of both species.
-Elder Lui took over in Sept 2016 as property manager (separate to the training centre goat or sheep management.
+They own 47 goats and 35 sheep (Dorper), both flocks stay out most of the time without shepherding, returning at night.
+The sheep are the only flock on Santo.
+They started sheep in approximately 2006 with 10 sheep purchased from the Catholic Mission Farm on Efate (Syndicat Agricole).
+Due to the situation there is no experience or information about goat or sheep management.
 Goats are selling live for 6000vt (AU\$75) and sheep for 10000vt, although none are on the market.

-Figure 24: Freshwater plantation purpose built milking apparatus (Vanuatu) (Photo Geoff Smith)
+Figure 26: Freshwater plantation purpose built milking apparatus (Vanuatu) (Photo Geoff Smith)